Marketing Analytics: 8 Best Ways to Track Your Online Marketing Activity

 Use “How Did You Find Out About Us?”
 Surveys

 The “How did you find out about us?” survey is one of the most effective customer feedback tools businesses use to know more about their customer base.
+You can use a tool like Jotform Survey Maker to collect the answers you need from your customers.

 Here’s an example: